Renewable Energy Essay

-Renewable energy involves energy harvested from renewable sources; most are natural sources, this sources continuously renew or replenish.
+Renewable energy involves energy harvested from renewable sources; most are natural sources, and these sources continuously renew or replenish.
 These energy sources are considered to be theoretically the example of this sources include inexhaustible.
-These sources of energy are found in the air, deep underground, in the ocean or sunlight.
+These sources of energy are found in the air, deep underground, in the ocean or in sunlight.
 These sources form part of the universe.
 As a result, they are continually renewed by various natural means.
 These sources cannot be exhausted.
 The process of production does not lead to environmental pollution.
-It sources require less amount of money to generate (Turner).
+Its sources require less amount of money to generate (Turner).
 The sources are easily found on the planet.
 These sources are both economically and environmentally friendly.
-As a result, these sources of energy can provide energy to various sectors such as businesses homesteads as well as a homestead.
-Therefore, there are various types or classification of energy, which is renewable, generation stations such as solar, the geothermal, hydroelectricity from waterwheels, thermal energy from ocean bioenergy, wind among other sources.
+As a result, these sources of energy can provide energy to various sectors, such as businesses, and homesteads as well as a homestead.
+Therefore, there are various types or classifications of energy, which are renewable generation stations such as solar, geothermal, hydroelectricity from waterwheels, thermal energy from ocean bioenergy, and wind among other sources.
 They work and deliver power in different ways.
-However, these sources have cons as well as pros when used as the sources of generating power to people or organization that wants power.
+However, these sources have cons as well as pros when used as the sources of generating power for people or organizations that want power.

 Solar Energy

-Sun produces the sunlight that is a source of renewable energy, and direct use involves sun energy capturing (Turner).
+Sun produces sunlight, which is a source of renewable energy, and direct use involves sun energy capturing (Turner).
 Light energy as well as solar energy conversion to heat: hot water, illumination, cooling system (paradoxically) as well as electricity for industries and business uses various solar energy technologies.

 Sunlight is converted to different forms of energy using various technologies.
-Sunlight is converted into electricity using a photovoltaic system (PV).this system is made of numerous solar cells.
-The cell contains silicon such as semiconductors.
-The photovoltaic system contains negative layer and positive layer, which together form electric fields, as it is in the battery.
+Sunlight is converted into electricity using a photovoltaic system (PV).
+This system is made of numerous solar cells.
+The cell contains silicon, such as semiconductors.
+The photovoltaic system contains a negative layer and a positive layer, which together form electric fields, as it is in the battery.
 This photovoltaic system produces direct current whereby the electrons move around the circuit in one direction.
-For instance, the electrons flow similar to the batter, where they move from the negative side to the positive side after passing through a lamp.
+For instance, the electrons flow similarly to the batter, where they move from the negative side to the positive side after passing through a lamp.
 The solar system of hot water may be used in a heating building using flat-plate collectors of solar (Turner).
 Mirrored dishes concentrate heat from the sun when forced into the water in the boil, producing electricity.
-Industries, as well as commercial centers, use sunlight in heating, cooling as well as ventilating, in large scale.
-Therefore, sunlight is a potential renewable source however it has cons as well as pros.
+Industries, as well as commercial centers, use sunlight in heating, cooling as well as ventilating on a large scale.
+Therefore, sunlight is a potential renewable source; however, it has cons as well as pros.

 Pros